parisyee/broad_strokes/draft_5/notes.md

 ### Anton and Shauna

-Since these two people are elements of Lucille's work environment, we have to decide what that environment really is before we can undertsnd what roles they play in that envrionemnt.
+Since these two people are elements of Lucille's work environment, we have to decide what that environment really is before we can undertsnd what roles they play in that environment.